dnlbowers/Vape-Store/README.md

 It is worth stating that all pages are fully responsive however I have only screenshot the ones with a significant layout change in the screen shots above.

+## **Admin Panel for Shop Administration**

+I have decided that since Django has such powerful admin panel built in that I would leverge this to help the daily running of the e-store.
+I have created a user manual which is aimed at staff members for reference on how to use it in its current state.